Can K-TIG be combined with other welding processes?

 K-TIG can be combined with other welding processes in any application where this is advantageous.

-In some applications, typically heavy wall pipe or plate which is much thicker than K-TIG’s maximum penetration thickness, it may be beneficial to utilize K-TIG to produce a high quality, high speed root weld, and to fill the balance of the joint using MIG/GMAW or Submerged Arc (SAW).
+In some applications, typically heavy wall pipe or plate which is much thicker than K-TIG’s maximum penetration thickness, it may be beneficial to utilize K-TIG to produce a high quality,

 What productivity gains & savings are achieved?